 Located in Madison, Florida

 Hammerly Place is 2 miles south of Exit 262 off Interstate 10, and is only 37 miles west of the crossroads of Interstate 10 and 75.
 This makes for an easy commute to Tallahassee, Gainesville, Jacksonville, or Valdosta.
 At Hammerly Place you would be living in the lowest wind zone rating area in Florida reducing your risk from hurricanes, plus home construction cost and insurance costs.
-Jasper offers great climate year round.
+Madison offers great climate year round.